 Defend the Divorce

 If you do not agree with the divorce petition, you still need to complete the Acknowledgement of Service form and send it back to the Court within 8 days, but you need to complete the section for defending the divorce.
-After this, you will need to complete an Answer to a Divorce Petition form, giving the reasons for defending the divorce and pay a £245 fee to the Court.
+After this, you will need to complete an Answer to a Divorce Petition form, giving the reasons for defending the divorce and pay the Court fee.
 If you decide to use a Divorce Solicitor to represent you, they will complete this paperwork on your behalf.

 Start Your Own Divorce Petition